jeffory/Gir-CMS/readme.md

 # Gir CMS

 Gir CMS aims to be as lightweight and easy as possible while still maintaining a certain amount of extensibility.
-It is named after the Invader Zim character because of the authors obsessiveness with both the cartoon character and this project.

 While [HTML5 Boilerplate][html5boilerplate] is the basis for the template the project is designed to be dynamic enough to (with a little effort) serve most text based formats.
 You are also able to code in any standards you want.

-**There is another apparently open source project that has been brought to my attention with the same name: [gir-cms.com](http://gir-cms.com/) (Site's in Russian, I have nothing to do with it).
-I may change the name of the project in the future because of this.**

 ## Requirements

 * Apache 2.2+ w/mod_rewrite
-* PHP 5+
+* PHP 5.1+

 ## Installation